responsivedev/responsive-docs/docs/reference/kafka-streams.md

 final Topology topology = buildMyApplicationTopology();

-// Since ResponsiveKafkaStreams extends KafkaStreams, you can continue to declare & refer to it as such final KafkaStreams streams = ResponsiveKafkaStreams.create(topology, props);
+// Since ResponsiveKafkaStreams extends KafkaStreams, you can continue to declare & refer to it as such final KafkaStreams streams = new ResponsiveKafkaStreams(topology, props);

 // Always remember to close the application and clean up any resources -- even if it hasn't been started Runtime.getRuntime().addShutdownHook(new Thread(streams::close));